lilab-bcb/pegasus/docs/usage.rst

 		Plot y axis in log10 scale for composition plot.

 	-\\-nrows <nrows>
 		Number of rows in the figure.
-If not set, sccloud will figure it out automatically.
+If not set, pegasus will figure it out automatically.

 	-\\-ncols <ncols>
 		Number of columns in the figure.
-If not set, sccloud will figure it out automatically.
+If not set, pegasus will figure it out automatically.

 	-\\-subplot-size <sizes>
 		Sub-plot size in inches, w x h, separated by comma.
 Note that margins are not counted in the sizes.
 For composition, default is (6, 4).
 For scatter plots, default is (4, 4).